RocketChat/docs-old/3. Installation/4. Manual Installation/Running in a sub folder.md

 ```
 Unknown path
 ```
-because you configured `/chat` as subfolder (actually it's parsed out of the ROOT_URL you provided) but the rocket.chat server gets a request for `/var/www/chat`, detects a missmatch and returns the above mentioned error.
+because you configured `/chat` as subfolder (actually it's parsed out of the ROOT_URL you provided) but the rocket.chat server gets a request for `/var/www/chat`, detects a mismatch and returns the above mentioned error.

 **Additional notes:**
 - Using the RewriteBase Directive won't work
 - The ProxyPassReverse can be used inside a Location-tag and the first parameter must be omitted in this case
 - You don't need to configure a Location for the root folder `/` when using rocket.chat in a subfolder (its likely configured for other stuff already in this case)
-- For those of you beeing curious about details: the above mentioned path-handling is in webapp.js ...just search for "Unknown path"
+- For those of you being curious about details: the above mentioned path-handling is in webapp.js ...just search for "Unknown path"

 ## Running the application